 3 Greet Prisca and Aquila, who work with me for Christ Jesus.

-Priscilla and Aquila may have had a Network Elder role or an Apolostic Bishop role in the early church.
+Priscilla and Aquila had either an Elder Minister role or a Network Minister role in the early church.
 They planted several house churches and supervised the launching of many leaders.

-Also, in the Old Testament, we see a woman leader in Judges 4:4:
+In the Old Testament, men were primarily leaders.
+There were a few exceptions as we see a woman leader in Judges 4:4:

 “Deborah, a prophetess, the wife of Lappidoth, was leading Israel at that time.”

 Conclusion.
 God is at work with his redeemed and called image-bearers.
 These offices and roles have one overarching purpose of raising up more disciples to follow Christ.
 These Christian leaders spread the gospel everywhere.
 The Christian Leaders Alliance is open to women as well as men.